lmbxmu/HRankPlus/README.md

 ```

 The following are the examples of compression rate setting for several models:
-(Please note that the following compression rates are only used to demonstrate the parameter format, which may not be used in our experiment)
+(Please note that the following compression rates are only used to demonstrate the parameter format, which may not be used in our experiment.
+For the specific pruning rate, please refer to the configuration files of pruned model in the next section)

 |  Model      | Compress Rate |
 |:-------------:|:-------------------------:|